Missouri Sex Offender Registry Removal

 - An authorized copy of the order if there was a pardon or reversal

-The offender will be responsible for any charges that result from the Highway Patrol verifying the fingerprints on the application.
+The offender will be responsible for any charges that result from the Highway Patrol for verifying the fingerprints on the application.

-What happens if the petition is denied?
+What happens if the court denies the petition?